davidagustin/chadapp/README.md

 #### Development
 1. Retreive the configuration file from an administrator.
-2. Create a new branch.
-Make sure to use a descriptive name.
 2. Make your changes.
 3. When you're ready to test your changes, create a *.spec.js file under the `__tests__` directory.